SeabookChen/seabookchen.net/_drafts/why.md

   As time goes by, you will be more familiar with Selenium API and the quality of the project will be improving automatically, as long as you are keen on getting the answers to those questions and willing to ask more.

-  Additionally, creating own demos would also be an option for learning Selenium.
+  Additionally, creating own demos could also be a good alternative for learning Selenium.
-  For example, ["The Internet"][The Internet] is a demo application written for the similar purpose, which provides lots of examples for common web functionalities, like hovering, frames, JavaScript alerts, etc.
+  For example, ["The Internet"][The Internet] is a demo application written for a similar purpose, which provides lots of examples for common web functionalities, like hovering, frames, JavaScript alerts, etc.

 ### Demos of JavaScript UI frameworks